 4. Glucose Regulation

 Breakfast like a toddler: 30g protein, 15g healthy fat, minimal carbs.
 Prevents mid-morning crashes that masquerade as “low motivation”.
-Add brain foods like blueberries and walnuts to lengthen glucose curves.
+Add brain foods for cognitive fuel like blueberries and walnuts to lengthen glucose curves.

-1. Surface Why: “I want to earn an extra $10k this quarter.”
+“I want to earn an extra $10k this quarter.”
+This is the tactical goal.

-2. Identity Why: “Because high-performers earn their freedom and control schedule location independence.”
+“Because high-performers earn their freedom and control schedule location independence.”
+This ties the goal to who you are becoming.

-3. Ontological Why: “Because I refuse to model to my kids that dreams are negotiable.”
+“Because I refuse to model to my kids that dreams are negotiable.”
+This is the non-negotiable core that outruns resistance.

 Stop at layer three and vocalize it.
 That single sentence carries emotional amplitude that outruns simple rewards.